a-castellano/karavomarangos/README.md

 1. **Single source of truth** — Define each Limani image once (parent, repos, keys, packages with versions) and generate Dockerfiles from that definition.
 2. **Reproducibility** — Version pinning in the definition file ensures consistent, reproducible builds.
 3. **Maintenance** — Run the tool to see which packages have newer versions and update definitions as needed.
-4. **Documentation** — Auto-generate READMEs next to each image so users and CI know what each image contains.
+4. **Documentation** — Auto-generate READMEs next to each image so users know what each image contains.

 ---